WebAssembly/spec/spectec/test-prose/TEST.md

 Local_ok/set
 - the local (LOCAL t) is valid with the local type (SET t) if:
+  - the value type t is valid.
   - A :ref:`default value <aux-default>` for t is defined.

 Local_ok/unset
 - the local (LOCAL t) is valid with the local type (UNSET t) if:
+  - the value type t is valid.
   - A :ref:`default value <aux-default>` for t is not defined.

 Func_ok